Glitch752/LLMsFromScratch/README.md

 ## Roadmap
 - [x] Implement a byte-pair encoding tokenizer
-  - The tokenizer performance isn't very good, but it can generate about 4,000 tokens per day on my mid-range machine when using a quarter of the ~50GB dataset.
+  - The tokenizer performance isn't very good, but it can generate about 6,000 tokens per day on my mid-range machine when using the entire ~50GB dataset.
 I'll try to optimize it when the need arises, but this works for now.
+-
 - [ ] TODO

 ## Project structure